in28minutes/java-tutorial-for-beginners/README.md

 * Learned how to construct numeric expressions
 * Discovered that operators are predefined symbols
 * Combined several operators to form larger expressions

+#### Quiz:

+What is an expression in Java programming?
+a) A set of instructions to be executed
+b) A combination of operands and operators that results in a value
+c) A way to define a variable
+Answer: b

+Which symbol is used for multiplication in Java programming?
+a) X
+b) *
+c) /
+Answer: b

+What does the modulo operator do in Java programming?
+a) Adds two numbers
+b) Subtracts two numbers
+c) Gives the remainder when integer division is performed
+Answer: c

+#### Hands-on exercise:

+Create a Java program that calculates the product of two numbers and displays the result.
+Use the multiplication operator (*) to perform the calculation.

 ### Step 05: Programming Exercise PE-1 (With Solutions)